pylenin/purple-blue/content/posts/excel-with-python.md

 However, analyzing huge amount of data in Excel can become highly tedious and time-consuming.
 You could build customized data processing and analytics application using **Visual Basic(VBA)**, the language that powers the Excel sheets.
 However, learning VBA could be difficult and perhaps, not worth it.

 However, if you have a little knowledge of Python, you could build highly professional Business Intelligence using Excel data, without the need of a database.
+Using Python with Excel could be a game changer for your business.

 ### Sections Covered